Writ-1/Fall2020-S10/docs/shrimp-fight-club.md

 + What parts did scientists play in the case study?

-+ What role did the NSF play in the case study?

 + What items from the case study did the Wastebook cite?

 + What are ways that the case study connects to Figdor?
 Find specific textual evidence from both to support the connection.